Victorpalkin/gHacks/hacks/sap-cortex/README.md

 ## Challenges

-- Challenge 1: Let’s start exploring!
+- Challenge 1: Deploy the Cortex Foundation
-- Challenge 2: If it isn’t in version control, it doesn’t exist
+- Challenge 2: Let's Start to explore
-- Challenge 3: You break the build, you buy cake
+- Challenge 3: No dashboards, no self-service analytics
-- Challenge 4: Automagic training with pipelines
-- Challenge 5: Make it work and make it scale
-- Challenge 6: Monitor your models
-- Challenge 7: Close the loop
+- Challenge 4: No Code AI is the best AI

 ## Prerequisites